nathanielCherian/vscode-cashscript/README.md

 cd vscode-cashscript && npm i
 ```

-Open the project in vscode.=
+Open the project in vscode.

 ```
 code .